Tumors of the hematopoietic and lymphoid tissues: Follow-up

+Etiology

+Chromosomal translocations are a major etiologic factor in hematologic malignancies.
+Such translocations usually arise in cells as the result of aberrant DNA double-strand break repair by an imprecise processes such as non-homologous end joining.
+Chromosome instability in chronic myeloid leukemia may be due to oxidative damage to DNA along with impairments of genetic surveillance leading to imprecise error prone DNA repair.

 Epidemiology

 Taken together, haematological malignancies account for 9.5% of new cancer diagnoses in the United States and 30,000 patients in the UK are diagnosed each year.
 Within this category, lymphomas are more common than leukemias.